About Cuddalore Tourist Places in Tamil Nadu India

 Places to Visit in Cuddalore Tamilnadu India

+Pitchavaram is about 56km from Codalore and 16km from Chidambaram.
+A unique natural Phenomenon in the form of Mangrove forests which contains 11.000 hectares of backwaters.
 This is a fine tourist spot in the region of Cudalore.
 Pichavaram back waters system offers a wide scope for water sporting like, rowing, kayak and canoeing.
 This area has a rare plant species and a great locale for bird sanctuary too.
+A large number of tourist visits this place.
+The numerous channels and creeks are ideal for boating.
+We can see varieties of fin and shell fish in these waters.
+Tamil Nadu Tourism Development Corporation provides houses cottages, youth hostel restaurants and boating facilities.

 The only major location that produces electric energy and especially Neyveli is known for the world class 1st quality coals.
 Coalmines and Neyveli Lignite Corporation are the factors of the town.